jesslilly/logax/README.md

 Contributions are welcome.
 Make sure changes have tests.

-### Future Enhancements (TODO)
+### Future Enhancements
 This is roughly in priority order.

 1. Move output file naming from Onceler to Logax.
 (See oncelernm.js "// TODO: Move outputFile ")
+1. Process ONE OR Multiple files to an array of js objects.
+(ONE repeating log, or multiple related logs)
+1. Handle gz files.
 1. Get this into npm.
-1. Process multiple files to an array of js objects.
 1. Add optimization when only searching for a few regexes.
 Grep or some other cross platform search would be more efficient.
 1. Support Windows (Using *nix find command right now).
 1. Handle duplicate log messages such that you can specify which one you want.  (nth duplicate)
 1. Output CSV or JSON.
 Only json is supported right now.
-1. Output various json hierarchies
+1. Optimize using pipes/streams.
 1. Intelligently process truncated log files
 1. Search for strings on more than one line.
 (Containing newlines)
 1. Allow search strings to be in xpath for true XML parsing?